laxmikant-ainapure/upcxx/src/future/README.md

 The first, building from a promise, is the only way that builds a non-ready future without having to provide a non-ready future as input.
-This means the implementation cannot avoid allocating a dynamic object to track readieness.
+This means the implementation cannot avoid allocating a dynamic object to track readiness.
 The others, though, do not demand such runtime overhead in all contexts.
 Obviously `make_future` never does, and `when_all` and `then` build immediately ready futures if given ready futures.
 By using expression templates we can